 Health Insurance Policy

 All students are required to maintain personal health insurance.
 All students must submit proof of personal health insurance to the Office of Admissions before matriculating.
-COB students must also submit this information to the dean of COB.
+COB students must also submit this information to the Office of Admissions.